 This unique 18-unit certificate program combines experiential learning, theory and practice in the person-centered philosophy of Carl Rogers and the expressive arts: movement, sound, visual arts, creative writing and psychodrama.
 It is transformative work awakening creativity, encouraging authenticity and fostering self-empowerment.

 Participants come from around the globe to learn how to use the expressive arts in counseling, teaching, mediation, social action and group facilitation, or to awaken personal growth and creativity.
-They attend 6 residential week-long courses over two years at the Westerbeke Ranch, a lovely retreat center in Sonoma County in northern California.
+They attend 6 residential week-long courses over two years at a world class center in Monterey Peninsula, California.
+Starting August 13-19, 2015. www.visitasilomar.com

 Starting August 13 - 19, 2015.
-If you have questions and wish to talk to Sue Ann, Terri, or Natalie, please email any of us to set up a phone call.
-Scroll down for email addresses.
+If you have questions and wish to talk to someone, please email Sue Ann Herron to set up a phone date.